genepattern/module-devkit/README.md

 | module/manifest | the manifest for the module |
 | gp-mdk/ | aka 'module-devkit/', the module development kit added as a git subtree |

+\* current build-module.xml came from ComparativeMarkerSelection repo and is incomplete(?)
 ## Usage

 ### CLI